 West Orange Protest

-WEST ORANGE, NJ — While President Trump is quickly fulfilling his campaign promises, a small group of activists decided to protest in West Orange.
+WEST ORANGE, NJ — While President Trump is about to conclude his first 100 days as President of the US, a small group of activists decided to protest in West Orange.
 A couple of dozens of residents marched in provocation around the front of Town Hall chanting slogans against President Trump.
 “We need love, not hate,” said Sean Clark, one of the protestors, “we want equality.
 Trump is not the one who will deliver equality to all”.
 Other protestors were more extreme, claiming that Trump was not their president.
 “Trump’s language is inappropriate for the leader of the free world,” said one of them, “he is a terrible role model for our kids”.
 “Trump’s policies are a disaster and he is going to harm us, as a nation, economically and politically,” said another angry protestor.

 Demonstration organizer, Ethan Blake, a college student and West Orange native, said that the purpose of the rally was to send a message of solidarity.
-Blake admitted that he was opposing Trump’s ideas such as a Mexican border wall and a ban on Muslim immigration.
-Blake did not say what his next steps would be following the execution of recent executive orders banning Muslims from certain countries from entering the US and the initiation of the border wall project.
+Blake admitted that he was opposing Trump’s ideas such as the Mexican border wall and the ban on Muslim immigration, ideas that are favorably viewed by the public.
+Blake did not state what the next steps of his movement would be.

 While some motorists honked in support of the rally, others were outraged by the provocation.
 “I believe that Trump can build a strong middle class by supporting small business owners,” said Howard Johnson, a small business owner from West Orange, “he will bring us a real economic recovery.
 Obama’s recovery was anemic and only helped the top 1%”.
 “People don’t understand the threats this country is facing,” said another resident who opposed the rally, “we don’t want to become like Europe, where people are afraid of the next terrorist.
 Trump will put a stop to that.”